rad0v4n/bobs/README.md

 -r, --keep-redundant  do not remove redundant files
 ```

-#### !important!
+## !important!

-Files not found in config.toml (including files in directories set to copied) get deleted by default.
+Files not found in config.toml (including files in directories set to be copied) get deleted by default.
 This can be turned off using the `-r` flag to keep redundant files.

 ## Example usage